EESSI/docs/docs/test-suite/writing-portable-tests.md

 ```
 For the appropriate string formatting, please check the [ReFrame documentation on time_limit](https://reframe-hpc.readthedocs.io/en/stable/regression_test_api.html#reframe.core.pipeline.RegressionTest.time_limit).
 We already had this in the non-portable version of our `mpi4py` test and will keep it in the portable version: since this is a very quick test, specifying a lower time limit will help in getting the jobs scheduled more quickly.

-Note that for the test to be portable, the time limit should be set such that it is sufficient _regardless of node architecture_.
-It is pretty hard to guarantee this with a single, fixed time limit for all test scales, without knowing upfront what architecture the test will be run on, and thus how many tasks will be launched.
+Note that for the test to be portable, the time limit should be set such that it is sufficient _regardless of node architecture and scale_.
+It is pretty hard to guarantee this with a single, fixed time limit, without knowing upfront what architecture the test will be run on, and thus how many tasks will be launched.
 For strong scaling tests, you might want a higher time limit for low task counts, whereas for weak scaling tests you might want a higher time limit for higher task counts.
-You can consider setting the time limit after setup, and making it dependent on the task count.
+To do so, you can consider setting the time limit after setup, and making it dependent on the task count.

-Suppose we have a weak scaling test that takes 5 minutes for a single task, and 60 minutes for 10k tasks.
+Suppose we have a weak scaling test that takes 5 minutes with a single task, and 60 minutes with 10k tasks.
 We can set a time limit based on linear interpolation between those task counts:
 ```
 @run_after('setup')
 def set_time_limit(self):
     # linearly interpolate between the single and 10k task count
     minutes = 5 + self.num_tasks * ((60-5) / 10000)
-    self.time_limit = '%sm00s' % minutes
+    self.time_limit = f'{minutes}m00s'
 ```
 Note that this is typically an overestimate of how long the test will take for intermediate task counts, but that's ok: we'd rather overestimate than underestimate the runtime.